sublee/subl.ee/resume.md

 Interests
 ---------

-- Software for software engineers
+- Software for software engineers or researchers
 - Distributed system and cloud-native back-end development
+- Parallelism in machine learning
 - Cost optimization and management for systems top on GPUs

 Skills